sLaNGjI/wp-missed-schedule/readme.txt

 11. Language Screenshot
 12. Language Screenshot
 == Changelog ==
 available [new beta version](https://slangji.wordpress.com/wp-missed-schedule-beta/) with code totally rewrited that applies innovative method for interval of checking with lowest load server.
 This plugin patched an important unfixed issue since WordPress 2.5+ to date because Missed Schedule is Bug!
 All previous versions, before latest stable, are deprecated, no longer supported, and your distribution files silenty updated: please re-download or re-install it, based on build date, rather on version!
-This plugin is no longer available on WordPress.org plugins repository for explicit author request, but only on [GitHub](https://github.com/sLaNGjI/wp-missed-schedule/) - Build 2017-11-16 - Stable Branche 2014.1231.2017.5 - [no support provided on WordPress.org forum or reviews](https://slangji.wordpress.com/support/) Do not install into mu-plugins directory because need to run functions activation, deactivation, install, uninstall, to work properly!
-Please note that on WordPress 4.9+ is recommended use of PHP 5.4+
+This plugin is no longer available on WordPress.org plugins repository for explicit author request, but only on [GitHub](https://github.com/sLaNGjI/wp-missed-schedule/) - Build 2017-12-31 - Stable Branche Version 2014.1231.2017.12 - [no support provided on WordPress.org forum or reviews](https://slangji.wordpress.com/support/) Please note that on WordPress 4.9+ is recommended (minimum) use of PHP 5.4+ or greater.

 **This plugin was approved on this repository online since 2007-08-18**

-Do not install into mu-plugins directory because need to run functions activation, deactivation, install, uninstall, to work properly!
+<strong>The core of the plugin always works even if it is installed in the mu-plugins directory</strong>, but is recommended to not install it in this way, if is not absolutely necessary, because needs to perform the functions of activation, deactivation, installation, uninstallation, to work at 100% of its functionality.

 <a href="https://slangji.wordpress.com/wp-missed-schedule-pro/">Upgrade to Pro Version</a> | <a href="https://slangji.wordpress.com/wp-missed-schedule-beta/">Beta</a> | <a href="https://slangji.wordpress.com/wp-missed-schedule-gold/">Gold</a> | <a href="http://slangjis.org/support/">Support</a> | <a href="https://github.com/sLaNGjI/">GitHub</a> | <a href="http://web.archive.org/web/20140716010606/http://secunia.com/advisories/product/51113/">Secunia</a>